aayushbokde/DL_study/README.md

 # DL_study
 DL_study 🧠✨
 Welcome to DL_study! 🚀
-This is my interactive hub for all things Deep Learning—where I'm uploading my learning journey, hands-on code, notes, experiments, and resources as I dive deeper into the world of neural networks and AI!
+This is my interactive hub for all things Deep Learning—where I'm uploading my learning journey, hands-on code as I dive deeper into the world of neural networks and AI!

 📚 What's Inside?
 🌟 Beginner to Advanced Deep Learning concepts